 However, Třeboň has more to offer than fish.
-It is a picturesque walled town which, although not quite as captivating as Český Krumlov, nonetheless retains a great deal of its’ Renaissance-period charm.
-It has a wonderful pedestrianised main square and pieces of its’ original town wall still exist.
+It is a picturesque walled town that, although not quite as captivating as Český Krumlov, retains a great deal of its’ Renaissance-period charm.
+It has a wonderful pedestrianised main square, and pieces of its’ original town wall still exist.
 Furthermore, its’ Regent brewery, which dates from 1379, still produces—at least in this reviewer’s opinion—much of the country’s best beer.

 It is also the main recreational hub of southern Bohemia.
 Hiking and cycling trails span from every direction, negotiating through woods and around ponds for miles on end (refer to the boxed text beneath “Stretching Your Legs”).
-If you have a few spare days and you are searching for a means of getting some countryside air, do not search beyond Třeboň, where you are able to rent bicycles, receive biking maps, and bask in the unspoiled nature of the region.
+If you have a few spare days and are searching for a means of getting some countryside air, do not search beyond Třeboň, where you can rent bicycles, receive biking maps, and bask in the unspoiled nature of the region.

 Although fires and war in the seventeenth and eighteenth centuries ruined some of the historical Renaissance architecture in the town, a gradual process of reconstruction eventually rebuilt virtually every inch of this walled town to its’ initial condition.
 Under Communist rule, Třeboň was given spa rights that kept cash coming in so the buildings could be well maintained.

-The “Okolo Třeboně” four day festival is held here at the close of June each year.
-You can witness numerous fun, sporty competitions and street happenings, and listen to traditional Czech folk music played on city centre stages, and at the park nearby.
+The “Okolo Třeboně” four-day festival is held here at the close of June each year.
+You can witness numerous fun, sporty competitions and street happenings, and listen to traditional Czech folk music played on city centre stages and at the park nearby.
 This multi-genre event never fails to turn into an extended party with an unforgettable ambiance.
-Visit the information centre to check the precise dates, and also enquire about the historical Knights Contest which, should it occur, is often lots of fun as well.
-Regrettably, there is no set date that this event is held, and it is not a yearly event.
+Visit the information centre to check the precise dates and inquire about the historical Knights Contest which, should it occur, is often lots of fun.
+Regrettably, there is no set a date for this event, and it is not a yearly event.

 Officials of the city, who are always quick to help tourists, have positioned signs to guide tourists to virtually every orifice of the centre.
 Because this walled city is fairly small, there is no incorrect place to start a tour, although it is best to begin at the gate on the south side, by Svinenská brána.
 The reason for this will become clear.
 This is the oldest of the 3 gates of the town.
-Outside this gate, on the right-hand side, sits the Regent Brewery (www.pivovar-regent.cz), established in 1379.
+On the right-hand side, outside this gate, sits the Regent Brewery (www.pivovar-regent.cz), established in 1379.
 Local people will say that this brew is just as nice as Budvar, and they are not fibbing.
-If you wish to stop by, please keep in mind that brewery tours needs to be booked in advance (on a nice sunny day, don’t miss the brewery’s open-air terrace).
+If you wish to stop by, please keep in mind that brewery tours need to be booked in advance (on a nice sunny day, don’t miss the brewery’s open-air terrace).
 Upon entering the Old Town, carry on through Žižkovo náměstí to get to Masarykovo náměstí, where beautifully coloured façades from Renaissance times appear as if they were constructed yesterday.

-On the left-hand side is the entrance to Třeboň Castle (www.zamek-trebon.eu), which is the town’s show-piece.
+On the left-hand side is the entrance to Třeboň Castle (www.zamek-trebon.eu), the town’s showpiece.
 The history of this castle mirrors the town’s history.
 The initial Gothic castle was ruined by fire and rebuilt on numerous occasions.
 The last time this happened was in 1611.
-It appears quite ordinary from the exterior, but it features impressively decorated rooms which offer a fantastic back-drop to the sixteenth century furnishings.
+It appears quite ordinary from the exterior, but it features impressively decorated rooms that offer a fantastic backdrop to the sixteenth-century furnishings.